m00zh33/Def/README.md

+(This works from a guest ACC, if you just want to gain arbitrary delete to bypass UAC, there are much easier ways!)

 The purpose of this PoC is to gain arbitrary deletion rights as system (basically make windows defender delete whatever we want).
 This would work from a guest account (meaning you could delete drivers on school/library computers! :D).